jNapier23/QAA-AWS-Ansible-Terraform_Skillcheck/README.txt

 INSTRUCTIONS FOR USE:
-- Open your terminal, cd into the directory holding the .pem file provided, and enter the following command to access the Controller instance: "ssh -i QAA-AWS-Ansible-Terraform_Skillcheck.pem ubuntu@18.130.236.98"
+- Open your terminal, cd into the directory holding the .pem file provided, and enter the following command to access the Controller instance: "ssh -i QAA-AWS-Ansible-Terraform_Skillcheck.pem ubuntu@18.169.194.55"
+- Approve connection request by entering: "yes"
-- Clone the project repo with: "git clone https://github.com/jNapier23/QAA-AWS-Ansible-Terraform_Skillcheck "
+- Clone the project repo with: "git clone https://github.com/jNapier23/QAA-AWS-Ansible-Terraform_Skillcheck"
 - Change into the cloned directory: "cd QAA-AWS-Ansible-Terraform_Skillcheck"
 - Run create-infra file: "sh create-infra.sh" (the whole process will take several minutes)
 - When prompted, enter the provided IAM credentials.
 They will need to be provided twice, once for the Terraform plan stage and once for the Terraform Apply stage